AdrianRRojo/Project-2/README.md

 ## MVP
 ---
-- Use of Livescore-API
+- Use of MySportsMonk API
-- at least 2 models (users, matches, players, comments)
+- at least 2 models (users,players, comments)

 ## stretch goals
 ---